Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

 Where is Sidi Kaouki?

-Sidi Kaouki is a pint-sized village that sits 30km directly south of Essaouira.
-You can get there on a local bus, but it’s usually better to haggle for a transfer (Essaouira to Sidi Kaouki usually takes around half an hour on the main road without traffic).
-That’s particularly true if you’ve got a lot of gear in tow.
+You can get there on a local bus, but it’s usually better to haggle for a transfer, or – better yet – pre-book a private transfer straight from Essaouria (it’s about $35).
+The drive to Sidi Kaouki takes around half an hour on the main road without traffic and it’s kinda pretty.

 Geographically speaking, Sidi Kaouki is on the western edge of southern Morocco.
 It’s about 4.5 hours from Casablanca via the main coast highway and about 2.5 hours from the medina city of Marrakesh.

-A guide to the surf spots in Sidi Kaouki
+Surf spots in Sidi Kaouki

-The top end of Sidi Kaouki Beach is the mainstay break for intermediates.
-Best surfed on mid to high tide, it rolls in over a cluster of rocky pools.
-They help to give a bit of shape and glassiness to the water and pull the peel right across the headland just below the Sufi shrine.
-It’s a picturesque spot to surf and the main challenge has to be the take-off, which is deceptively slow (you’ll need some good paddle power to get onto the ride a lot of the time).
+Best surfed on mid tide, it rolls in over a cluster of rocky pools.
+They help to give a bit of shape and glassiness to the water and pull the peel right across the headland just a touch to the north of the Sufi shrine.

 Sidi Kaouki Beach